sodadata/docs/soda-cl/missing-validity.md

 ### Global configurations and aggregation checks

 Globally defined values for missing or valid do not have an effect on aggregation checks.
-For example, if you globally define `0` as a missing value for a column named `value`, SodaCL still uses `0` when calculating the following aggregation check:
+For example, if you globally define `0` as a missing value for a column named `value`, SodaCL still uses `0` when calculating the following aggregation check.

 ```yaml
 checks for CUSTOMERS: